 Many students have been very interested in pursuing overseas roles, but have been put off by the costs.
-Therefore, the Faculty of Social Sciences will be offering financial support of up to a £1,000 grant to students in receipt of a core bursary who wish to undertake either international work experience or £450 towards a virtual overseas programme.
+We actively support students throughout the process, providing guidance and resources.
+Therefore, the Faculty of Social Sciences will be offering financial support of up to a £750 grant to students who wish to undertake international work experience.

 International work experience can give you hands-on experience with a global organisation.
 This can make a real difference to that organisation or community, as well as improving your own skills and international experience.
 Many placement providers build in mentoring, additional training, and some even offer language skills, making these experiences particularly attractive.